metricly/metricly-docs/content/api/api-dashboards.md

 }
 ```

-4. In this example, the dashboard is rebuilt to be a simple AWS EC2 dashboard.
+4\.
+In this example, the dashboard is rebuilt to be a simple AWS EC2 dashboard.
+The **gridstackContents** has been added to account for widget heights and widths, and  `null` values are where the **widgetIds** will go.

 ```
 {